RIHOUSING MORTGAGE CUSTOMERS

 What happens after the forbearance period ends?

-Unless a customer receives further relief, once the forbearance period ends, they will need to resume their regular mortgage payment schedule and repay any missed or reduced payments from the forbearance period.
+Once the forbearance period ends, they will need to resume their regular mortgage payment schedule and repay any missed or reduced payments from the forbearance period.

 At the end of the forbearance period, what options are there for customers to pay the past due amount?